American Indian boarding schools

-American Indian boarding schools, also known more recently as American Indian residential schools, were established in the United States from the mid-17th to the early 20th centuries with a primary objective of "civilizing" or assimilating Native American children and youth into European American culture.
-In the process, these schools denigrated Native American culture and made children give up their languages and religion.
+Indigenous boarding schools, also known more recently as American Indian residential schools, were established in the United States from the mid-17th to the early 20th centuries with a main primary objective of "civilizing" or assimilating Native American children and youth into Anglo-American culture.
+In the process, these schools denigrated American Indian culture and made children give up their languages and religion.
 At the same time the schools provided a basic Western education.
 These boarding schools were first established by Christian missionaries of various denominations.
 The missionaries were often approved by the federal government to start both missions and schools on reservations, especially in the lightly populated areas of the West.
-In the late 19th and early 20th centuries especially, the government paid religious orders to provide basic education to Native American children on reservations, and later established its own schools on reservations.
-The Bureau of Indian Affairs (BIA) also founded additional off-reservation boarding schools based on the assimilation model.
+In the late 19th and early 20th centuries especially, the government paid Church denominations to provide basic education to Native American children on reservations, and later established its own schools on reservations.
+The Bureau of Indian Affairs (BIA) also founded additional off-reservation boarding schools.
+Similarly to schools that taught speakers of immigrant languages, the curriculum was rooted in linguistic imperialism, the English-only movement, and forced assimilation enforced by corporal punishment.
 These sometimes drew children from a variety of tribes.
 In addition, religious orders established off-reservation schools.

-Children were typically immersed in European American culture.
-Schools forced removal of indigenous cultural signifiers: cutting the children's hair, having them wear American-style uniforms, forbidding them from speaking their mother tongues, and replacing their tribal names with English language names (saints names under some religious orders) for use at the schools, as part of assimilation and to Christianize them.
+Children were typically immersed in the Anglo-American culture of the upper class.
+Schools forced removal of indigenous cultural signifiers: cutting the children's hair, having them wear American-style uniforms, forbidding them from speaking their mother tongues, and replacing their tribal names with English language names (saints' names under some religious orders) for use at the schools, as part of assimilation and to Christianize them.
 The schools were usually harsh, especially for younger children who had been forcibly separated from their families and forced to abandon their Native American identities and cultures.
 Children sometimes died in the school system due to infectious disease.
-Investigations of the later 20th century revealed cases of physical, emotional, and sexual abuse occurring mostly in church-run schools.
+Investigations of the later 20th century revealed cases of physical, emotional, and sexual abuse.

 Summarizing recent scholarship from Native perspectives, Dr. Julie Davis said:

 Since those years, tribal nations have carried out political activism and gained legislation and federal policy that gives them the power to decide how to use federal education funds, how they educate their children, and the authority to establish their own community-based schools.
 Tribes have also founded numerous tribal colleges and universities on reservations.
 Tribal control over their schools has been supported by federal legislation and changing practices by the BIA.
 By 2007, most of the boarding schools had been closed down, and the number of Native American children in boarding schools had declined to 9,500.

 Although there are hundreds of deceased Indigenous children yet to be found, investigations are increasing across the United States.